 Our cash requirements consist primarily of working capital needs, capital expenditures, and payments of contractual obligations.
-Our contractual obligations consist primarily of operating leases for office space.
+Our contractual obligations consist primarily of operating leases for office space and our Credit Agreement.
 We disclose our lease obligations in Note 6, Leases, to our Consolidated Financial Statements included under Item 8 of this Annual Report.